BlankTiger/hm/README.md

 4. If you hide a configuration directory previously managed by `hm`, you can uninstall its dependencies by passing doing `hm --uninstall`.
 5. The `.git` directory is always ignored.

-## Lockfile

-`hm` creates a lockfile (`hmlock.json`) in the target directory to track:
-- What configurations have been deployed
-- What packages have been installed
-- Installation timestamps
-- Hidden configurations
-- Global dependencies